Prianca25/Machine-Learning/README.md

 Instance based learning algorithm like K-NN which does not create model.
 Iris data is also tested upon the Decision Tree algorithm.
 We notice that Decision Tree Classifier gives te maximum accuracy when compared with the other two.
+We move on further and check six various algorthims.
+SVM give 93% accuracy.

 Boston Data is a house pricing data and I have applied Linear Regression to train the model.
 The score is not great means that model